Here are some important travel essentials to help your journey go smoothy.

 WHO Page: http://www.who.int/countries/ken/en/

-Tablets and DEET spray/cream are essential.
+Tablets and DEET spray/cream are recommended.
 Several brands of tablets are available but most guests prefer the one a day variety.
 Please be aware you should start these several days/before entering Kenya.

 This vaccine lasts ten years and once taken you will be provide with a certificate that you MUST take to Kenya.
 We advise making several copies along with copies of your passport you can keep in your baggage.